galaxyproject/training-material/topics/imaging/tutorials/detection-of-mitoflashes/tutorial.md

 >    - **Penalty**: Choose *Least absolute deviations (LAD)* for robust fitting to intensity fluctuations.
 >    - **Alpha**: Set a significance level, such as `0.01`, to generate assistive curves if needed.
 >
->    This step applies polynomial curve fitting to model intensity fluctuations over time that represent mitoflash events.
+>    This step applies polynomial curve fitting to obtain a model of the intensity fluctuations over time.
+Values which exceed the curve model by the given significance level, are recognized as mitoflash events.
 After running the tool, key parameters to analyze from the output file include:
 >    - **Amplitude (F/F0)**: The peak value in the **CURVE** or **CURVE_A** column, representing the magnitude of the superoxide burst or intensity change.
 >    - **Tpk (Time to Peak)**: The frame number at which the **CURVE** or **CURVE_A** reaches its maximum value, indicating the speed of the burst.
 >    - **T50 (Duration)**: The number of frames where the **CURVE** or **CURVE_A** values are at least half of the peak value, representing the duration of the mitoflash.